renggli/dart-data/README.md

 The matrix decomposition algorithms are a direct port of the [JAMA: A Java Matrix Package](https://math.nist.gov/javanumerics/jama/) released under public domain.

-The distributions and some of special functions are a port of [JavaScript Statistical Library](https://github.com/jstat/jstat) released under MIT.
+Some of the distributions and special functions are a port of the [JavaScript Statistical Library](https://github.com/jstat/jstat) released under MIT.